prismahardiar/prismahardiar.github.io/content/courses/msd2/index.md

 ##### Homework

-### Derivatives for Functions of Two or More Variables
+### Chapter 12: Derivatives for Functions of Two or More Variables

 ##### Lecture videos